compoundingeffects/bigpictureschool/business_studies.md

 ## Business Studies

 1. **What is business studies**?
-Think of business studies as learning about how people and companies handle money, make things, provide services, and create something valuable.
+Business studies is learning about how people and companies handle money, make things, provide services, and create something valuable.
 It's like understanding how a company runs - from making decisions to selling products and managing people.

 2. **What is a business**?
 A business is simply an organization that provides something people want (like products or services) in exchange for money.
 It's like a bakery that turns flour, sugar, and other ingredients (inputs) into cakes (outputs) that people want to buy.
 Every business:
     - Uses raw materials and resources